(The 2020 Performance of the Passion Play in Oberammergau has been rescheduled for 2022

 |The Passion Play is only performed once every 10 Years in Oberammergau and space is VERY limited!

-Book Now to Guarantee Your Place for this rare event!
+SOLD OUT to Guarantee Your Place for this rare event!

 Day 1 Depart for Rome

 Depart New Orleans for your overnight journey to Rome.
-Your meals will be served onboard the transatlantic flight.
+Your meals will be served on board the transatlantic flight.